 The use of a Family Trust can be a way to protect valuable assets such as a family home and manage their future use.
 Family Trusts may provide assets, protection from personal liabilities.

 Here’s how a Trust might work for you:

-We transfer the legal ownership of our assets to the trust while continuing to use and enjoy them.
-For example, if our family home is in a trust, we no longer personally own the house – but we can still live in it if that’s what the trust deed states.
+You transfer the legal ownership of your assets to the trust while continuing to use and enjoy them.
+For example, if your family home is in a trust the home is owned and managed by the trustees rather than by yourself, however you may still live in it if that is what the trust documents state.

-Sorted.org.nz has an excellent guide to the pros & cons of setting up a family trust.
+Sorted.org.nz (link) has an excellent guide to the pros and cons of setting up a family trust.

-And you can find out more information about Family Trust through the New Zealand Law Society.
+You can find out more information about Family Trusts through the New Zealand Law Society (link).

-If you’d like to talk to a friendly lawyer and get help with setting up your family trust then give us a call – 09 267 2700 or contact us
+If you’d like to talk to one of our friendly lawyers about trust formation then give us a call – 09 267 2700 or contact us